 Finally, unplug and replug the keyboard to make sure the new driver has been loaded.
 If you are using the QMK Toolbox to flash, exit and restart it too, as it can sometimes fail to recognize the driver change.

-If you find that you can no longer type with the keyboard, you may have installed the driver onto the keyboard itself instead of the bootloader.
+If you find that you can no longer type with the keyboard, you may have accidentally replaced the driver for the keyboard itself instead of for the bootloader.
+This can happen when the keyboard is not in the bootloader mode.
 You can easily confirm this in Zadig - a healthy keyboard has the

 HidUsb driver installed on all of its interfaces: